Free cookie consent management tool by TermsFeed A156.10 - 202 Power Operated Pedestrian Doors

 American National Standard for Power Operated Pedestrian Doors

-Requirements in ANSI/BHMA A156.10-2017 apply to power operated doors for pedestrian use which open automatically when approached by pedestrians and some small vehicular traffic or by a knowing act.
+Requirements in this Standard apply to power operated doors for pedestrian use which open automatically when approached by pedestrians and some small vehicular traffic or by a knowing act.
 Included are provisions to reduce the chance of user injury or entrapment.

+BHMA has created this series of Hardware Highlights to provide useful, accessible information about builders hardware for architects, specifiers, builders, building code officials – anyone with an interest in devices that hang, control, secure, and trim the doors.
 For further information about power operated pedestrian doors, consult the full standard, ANSI/BHMA A156.10.

-BHMA has created this series of Hardware Highlights to provide useful, accessible information about builders hardware for anyone with an interest in devices that hang, control, secure, and trim the doors.
-BHMA is the trade association which represents almost all of the North American manufacturers of builders hardware.
-One of its main activities since 1983 has been the development and maintenance of ANSI-approved standards for 35 separate product categories.

 ENTRAPMENT PROTECTION